 A parked domain is a domain that is registered but does not have a web hosting account – it simply points to an existing domain.
-It is an additional domain you own that directs all traffic to the domain name it is “parked” on top of.
-If visitors type in the address of a parked domain name into their browser, they will be redirected to the main domain name and will see exactly the same page they would get if they had typed in the main domain name address.
+It is an additional domain you own that redirects visitors to the domain name it is “parked” on top of.
+If visitors type the address of a parked domain name into their browser, they will be directed to the main domain name and will see exactly the same information they would get if they had typed in the main domain name address.

-Similarly, if you plan to build a global brand but are just starting out, you can initially point domains that you have registered with different country extensions (e.g. .us, .it, .nz, etc.) to your main website so that all visitors can access the same content until you are ready to expand and create different websites for each country.
+Similarly, if you plan to take your business global but are just starting out, you can initially point domains that you have registered with different country extensions (e.g. .uk, .ca, .ru, etc.) to your main website so that all visitors can access the same content until you are ready to expand and create different websites for each country.

 If you’re trying to decide what kind of domain configuration you should use, here’s a quick guide: